Publications

 We apply machine-learning methods to predict hedge fund return and performance.

-[2] Machine learning and financial risk (with Yi Chen, Jiaheng Xie, Ryan Liu)
+[2] Machine learning and financial risk (with Yi Chen, Jiaheng Xie)

 We apply machine-learning methods to analyze companies' annual reports and earnings conference calls to predict financial risk.